greg-js/arch-wiki-md-repo/wiki/_content/Android.md

 **Tip:** For some devices, you may have to enable MTP on the device, before ADB will work.
 Some other devices require enable PTP mode to work.

+**Tip:** Many devices' udev rules are included in [libmtp](https://www.archlinux.org/packages/?name=libmtp), so if you have this installed, the following steps may not be necessary.

 #### Connect device

 To connect to a real device or phone via ADB under Arch, you must: